Gautrot/PropelBundle/README.md

         * LTS for Symfony 6.4 was migrated to a new branch: [6.1](https://github.com/Gautrot/PropelBundle/tree/6.1)
         * Extended LTS for Symfony 5.4 was migrated to a new branch: [5.2](https://github.com/Gautrot/PropelBundle/tree/5.2)
 * Added support for PHP 8.4 and 8.5
-    * Removed support for PHP 8.0 and PHP 8.1
+    * Removed support for PHP 8.0 and 8.1
     * Removed deprecated content introduced in PHP 8.4 and 8.5
 * Updated `propel/propel` minimum version to its official stable release (2.0.0)